mmistakes/minimal-mistakes/_posts/2023-08-29-grpc-in-scala-with-fs2grpc-and-scalapb.md

 ![server response](../images/grpc/results.png)

 ## 8. Managing currency with Squants.
-Throughout the article we've been representing money as `BigDecimal`, we could improve our code by using the `Squants` library to manage currency values, specifically `Squants`' `Money` type.
+Throughout the article we've been representing money as `Double`, we could improve our code by using the `Squants` library to manage currency values, specifically `Squants`' `Money` type.

-Therefore the question arises, if case classes are generated by `Scalapb`, how can we make it so that `Scalapb` generates `Squants`' `Money` type for `amount` and `total`? `Scalapb` provides a mechanism for customising generated types convenient for such scenarios.
+Therefore the question arises, if the case classes are generated by `Scalapb`, how can we make it so that `Scalapb` generates `Squants`' `Money` type for `amount` and `total`? `Scalapb` provides a mechanism for customizing generated types convenient for such scenarios.

 We'll need to add the following two libraries to our `protobuf` project inside `build.sbt`.